Temporal Straightening for Latent Planning: Experiments

 \paragraph{Reduced curvature.} In~\Cref{img:cos}, we compare the curvature of test latent trajectories by computing the cosine similarity of the difference in adjacent frames as in~\Cref{eq:curvature}.
 We also visualize the latent trajectories using PCA as shown in~\Cref{img:pca_mse,app:pca}.

-The pretrained DINOv2 embedding space is highly curved as shown in the PCA plots and suggested by the low cosine similarities.
+The pretrained DINOv2 embedding space is highly curved as shown in the PCA plots and reflected by the low cosine similarities.
 The embedding space generally becomes straighter after training even without explicit straightening regularization.
 We attribute this \emph{implicit straightening} to the JEPA objective: it favors representations whose temporal evolution is easy to predict, so training pressure reduces abrupt directional changes in the latent trajectory.
 With the \emph{explicit straightening} regularization, the curvature of the embedding space is effectively reduced further.
-We observe that training a ResNet encoder from scratch generally yields lower curvatures than training a projector on top of a frozen pretrained visual backbone, likely because it offers greater representational flexibility to adapt the geometry to the dynamics.
+We observe that training a ResNet encoder from scratch generally yields lower curvatures than training a projector on top of a frozen pretrained backbone, likely because it offers greater representational flexibility to adapt the geometry to the dynamics.

-When straightening is applied on the learnable pooling head, the curvature of the aggregated features is significantly reduced while the underlying spatial features are not forced to be overly straightened.
+When straightening is applied to the aggregation head, the curvature of the aggregated features is significantly reduced while the underlying spatial features are not forced to be overly straightened.
 For example, PushT has more complex object motions and the patch-wise cosine similarity is unable to faithfully capture the global state changes.
-The introduction of a pooling head increases the flexibility of representation learning and generally leads to better planning performance (\Cref{app:straightening}).
+The introduction of an aggregation head increases the flexibility of representation learning and generally leads to better planning performance (see \Cref{app:straightening}).
 We thus use this implementation for the main experiments.

 \paragraph{Faithful distance.} Although DINOv2 is a strong visual encoder for various downstream vision tasks, it is not optimized for planning and control.
 As shown in~\Cref{img:pca_mse}, MSE (which is equal to the squared Euclidean distance) between pretrained DINOv2 features does not reflect the progress of moving towards the target.
 To better understand the limitation of DINOv2, we visualize the Euclidean distance between the embedding of a target state and all other states in the maze in~\Cref{img:heatmap}.
 We also compare with ground-truth geodesic distance maps, computed using the A-star search algorithm on the grid of the maze.
 More heatmaps from different environments and encoders are in~\Cref{app:heatmap}.